merely-useful/py-rse/index.md

 These have been written and checked by lawyers and are well understood by the community.

 The most liberal option is referred to as \gref{CC-0}{cc_license},\index{Creative Commons!CC-0 license}\index{public domain}
-where the "0" stands for "zero restrictions".
+where the "0" stands for "zero restrictions."
-This puts work in the public domain, i.e., allows anyone who wants to use it to do so however they want with no restrictions.
+This puts work in the public domain, i.e., allows anyone who wants to use it to do so, however they want, with no restrictions.
 CC-0 is usually the best choice for data, since it simplifies aggregate analysis involving datasets from different sources.
 It does not negate the scholarly tradition and requirement of citing sources;